 - Home Health Aides (HHAs) are qualified to perform health related tasks such as monitoring, temperature, pulse, respiration and blood pressure as well as personal care tasks.
-Each of our HHAs is fully certified and has completed a 133-hour training program that includes both classroom and laboratory/in-home training.
+Each of our HHAs is fully certified and has completed a Home Health Aide Training Program approved by the NYS Department of Health or the NYS Education Department.
 All aides receive an additional 12 hours of in-service training annually.
 HHAs follow a plan of client care that is ordered by a Physician and are supervised by a Registered Nurse (RN).

-- Registered Nurses (RNs) are skilled professionals who are involved in the initial assessment of all new patients.
-They prepare individualized patient care, supervise aides and provide ongoing training for aides.
-They can also provide wound care, administer medication and provide a wide range of other nursing care.
+- Registered Nurses (RNs) are skilled professionals who are involved in the initial assessment of new patients.
+Nursing visits are made every three months to reevaluate/reassess each patient’s condition and changing needs.
+They prepare individualized patient care, patient education, supervise aides and provide ongoing training for aides.

 Meet Our Award-Winning Team